 If you rent a vacation home or operate a bed and breakfast, a web presence is now essential.
 Most tourists today plan their trips using the internet.

-When designing a website for a tourist accommodation business, I strive to convey a feeling for the scenery and/or the decor of the house in the website.
+Too bad, because I used to enjoy designing websites for tourist accommodations.
+I would strive to convey a feeling for the scenery and/or the decor of the house in the website.
 I figure that the people who will want to stay there will be attracted to a website that reflects the house’s personality.

 Having your own website does give people an opportunity to book with you directly and avoid the booking fees.
 However, if you’re only renting a couple of rooms, you’ll have to weigh the costs and benefits.
 Right now, it looks like AirBnB.com is the first place to list, and maybe the only listing you need.